endlos99/xdt99/MANUAL.md

 Resizing fails if more sectors than the target size are currently in use.

-The sector dump parameter `-s` prints the hexadecimal contents of individual sectors to `stdout`.
+The sector dump parameter `-S` prints the hexadecimal contents of individual sectors to `stdout`.
 This can be used to further analyze disk errors or to save fragments of corrupted files.

-	$ xdm99.py work.dsk -s 1
+	$ xdm99.py work.dsk -S 1
-	$ xdm99.py work.dsk -s 0x22 -o first-file-sector
+	$ xdm99.py work.dsk -S 0x22 -o first-file-sector

-For convenience, the arguments of `-Z` and `-s` may be specified in either decimal or hexadecimal notation.
+For convenience, the arguments of `-Z` and `-S` may be specified in either decimal or hexadecimal notation.